Glossary Sales Productivity

 Leverage Technology

-• Email marketing automation for outbound campaigns.
+• Email marketing automation to manage outbound communication and follow-ups.

 Automate Sales Workflows